catabuades/new-horizon-final-project/README.md

 The server part has multiple **API endpoints** using several routes:

-- `/api` -> Serves the internal data of the users and players.
+- `/api` -> Serves the internal data of the bikes and bookings.

 ---